 This area of the work order will display all of the billing information to include labor, materials, expenses, taxes, and profitability of the work order.

-Listing of all of the attachments uploaded to the work order to include documents that were signed by the customer.
+Listing of all of the attachments uploaded to the work order including documents that were signed by the customer.

-A log of all changes and additions made to the work order.
+A log of all changes, comments, and additions made to the work order.

 Assigning Work Orders